BestTimesToVisit.com Logo

 Cost:Free

-YARTS offers bus service from gateway communities like Merced, Fresno, Mammoth Lakes, and Sonora into Yosemite Valley and other park areas.
-It's a great option if you're coming from outside the immediate park vicinity and want to avoid driving and parking entirely.
+YARTS buses connect gateway communities like Fresno, Merced, and Mammoth Lakes to Yosemite Valley.
+This is an excellent option if you're coming from outside the immediate park area and want to avoid driving and parking fees.

 Private Vehicle (with reservations)